 More often than not, when a client is struggling with GI issues, gluten is a common culprit.
 How do we know?
 By moving towards a minimally processed, whole food diet these foods tend to be naturally gluten-free.
 When the processed, fiber-less starches are replaced with whole grains and vegetables, 9 times out of 10 the bloating, gas, etc. is naturally taken care of on its own.

-Swap traditional pasta for lentil or brown rice pasta – this is one my favorite healthy swaps to make.
-Instead of traditional white pasta, swap for lentil or chickpea pasta for a boost in protein and fiber!
-One of my favorite quick dinners is lentil pasta with a jar of marinara sauce, sauteed spinach and nutritional yeast.
-Done in less than 15 minutes!
+Swap traditional pasta for lentil or brown rice pasta.
+This is one my favorite healthy swaps to make.
+Instead of traditional white pasta, swap for lentil or chickpea pasta for a boost in protein and fiber.
+One of my favorite quick dinners is lentil pasta with a jar of marinara sauce, sautéed spinach and nutritional yeast.
+Done in less than 15 minutes.

-Swap all-purpose flour for a combination of almond flour and gluten-free oat flour – this is the ONLY flour mixture I use when baking.
+Swap all-purpose flour for a combination of almond flour and gluten-free oat flour.
+This is the ONLY flour mixture I use when baking.
 If you can get the ratio right, it’s a fantastic substitute that results in a moist texture.
-PSA: gluten-free all-purpose flour is not necessarily more nutritious.
+PSA: Gluten-free all-purpose flour is not necessarily more nutritious.
 It just means there’s no gluten in it.

 Almond flour is made from, well, almonds so it’s a great source of protein and healthy fats.
 It helps keep the baked food on the lighter, fluffier side.
 Oat flour is full of fiber and helps soak up the moisture in the recipe.
 It can be quite dense which is why I like to use a combination of both flours.